rachaelcox/diffprot/README.md

 # diffprot
-An R package for statistical analysis, annotation, and visualization of differential mass spectrometry proteomics experiments.
+An R package for the annotation, statistical analysis, and visualization of differential mass spectrometry proteomics experiments.

 ## Functions
 More detailed descriptions of each function and their parameters can be accessed in R by using `?enrich`, `?psmplot`, `?combine_reps`, `?combine_exps`, or `?zplot`.
 Briefly, features of this package are provided below: